khoroshyy/Multi-color-line-profile-plot/README.md

     }
 }
 ```
-Then the tool shall load on the startup.
+Then the tool shall load on the startup of Fiji.

 ## Disclaimer